 - 1/2 cup butter softened

-- 1/2 cup Swerve Sweetener or other granulated erythritol
+- 1/2 cup Swerve Sweetener (granular or)

-- 1 large egg
+- 1 large egg room temperature

 - 1 tsp vanilla extract

-- 3/4 cup powdered Swerve Sweetener or other powdered erythritol
+- 1/2 cup powdered Swerve Sweetener

-- In a medium bowl, whisk together almond flour, chopped walnuts, coconut flour, cardamom, baking powder and salt.
+- In a medium bowl, whisk together the almond flour, chopped walnuts, coconut flour, cardamom, baking powder and salt.